NeuroKey™

 A software platform to graphically author, execute and monitor brain-computer interface (BCI) workflows for research and clinical applications.

-NeuroKey is software that combines and processes data from brain-computer interfaces (BCIs) and other monitoring devices in real time.
-It extracts information and generates commands to control assistive devices that can help restore mobility, communication and independence for people with paralysis or other nervous system disorders.
+NeuroKey is software that combines and processes data from ABILITY and other data acquisition devices in real time.
+It extracts information and decodes brain signals to generate commands to control assistive devices that can help restore mobility, communication, and independence for people with paralysis or other nervous system disorders.

-NeuroKey aims to be a complete and single solution for neural interface research and clinical use, working directly with devices to collect brain signals.
-NeuroKey is optimized for the analysis of large data streams from high channel count implantable BCIs but can also be integrated with multiple other acquisition devices to process data such as temperature and blood flow.
+NeuroKey aims to be a complete and single solution for neural interface research and clinical use.
+NeuroKey is optimized for the analysis of large data streams from high channel count implantable Brain-Computer Interfaces (BCIs) but can also be integrated with multiple other acquisition devices to process data such as EEG, EMG, hemodynamic or audio signals among others.

 "We believe that bringing devices and data together with user-friendly software will help drive adoption of BCI technologies by clinicians and patients alike.
 Importantly, we hope NeuroKey will bring home-use of BCIs closer to reality."

-In addition to its own default apps, which include a speller for communication, NeuroKey has an Application Programming Interface (API) to enable development of custom-made apps.
+NeuroKey has an Application Programming Interface (API) to enable development of custom-made apps, and run experiments.
 The NeuroKey API allows full pipeline control and secure real-time access to large streams of data at every processor and can hence deliver results to third party applications.

 NeuroKey features